raspberrypilearning/fart-detector/worksheet.md

 - Oxygen: 0-10%
 - Methane: 0-10% (detectable)

-If you take another look at the [datasheet](http://www.figarosensor.com/products/2600pdf.pdf) for the TGS2600 air quality sensor you'll notice that it is sensitive to hydrogen and methane.
+If you look at the [datasheet](http://www.figarosensor.com/products/2600pdf.pdf) for the TGS2600 air quality sensor you'll notice that it is sensitive to hydrogen and methane.
 It is also lot *more* sensitive to hydrogen than methane.

-So, given this knowledge, you can appreciate that some farts may not set it off.
-If you were to drink a whole bottle of fizzy pop and refuse to let yourself burp, you're probably going to fart only nitrogen and carbon dioxide.

-What you need to do is eat something that will ferment in the gut and produce hydrogen and methane.
+To ensure that your farts can set the detector off, then, you need to eat something that will ferment in the gut and produce hydrogen and methane.
 Some carbohydrates cannot be digested and absorbed by the intestines, and so pass down into your colon where they ferment and produce these gases.

 Foods that contain a high amount of unabsorbable carbohydrates include beans, broccoli, cabbage, cauliflower, artichokes, raisins, pulses, lentils, onions, prunes, apples and brussels sprouts.
 Need I say more?